Ali-Sherazii/TaskManager/README.md

 - Verify sender email is verified (SendGrid/Mailgun)

 **Login Fails After Registration:**
-- Check email inbox for verification link
+- For self-registered users: Check email inbox for verification link
 - Verify email address is correct
 - Use resend verification if token expired
+- For admin-created users: Check email for username and password credentials

 **Notifications Not Appearing:**
 - Check SSE connection in browser console